nipil/dedicated-server-availability-watcher/README.md

     dedicated-server-availability-watcher notifier test email-sendmail

-If everything is setup correctly (and your provider does not do stupid antispam stuff) then you should receive a dummy email from your program.
+If everything is set up correctly (and your provider does not do stupid antispam stuff) then you should receive a dummy email from your program.

 ## ovh